 - In the Flintstones/Bewitched crossover this was played straight for Fred and Barney.
 Not so much for Wilma, Betty and Sam, who got a little help from Sam's magic.

-- Moral Orel has Orel going on the worst camping trip ever with his father resulting in what was the darkest episode of the show.
+- Moral Orel has Orel going on the worst camping trip ever with his father resulting in probably the darkest episode of the show.
 And then it just got darker...
-The culminating moment was when his father, in a drunken rage, shot Orel in the leg.
+The culminating moment was when his father, in a drunken rage, shoots him in the leg!
 Then drank the rubbing alcohol that could have kept Orel's leg from getting worse.
 Then passed out for two days while Orel suffered.
 Then denied shooting Orel, saying that since he didn't remember it, it wasn't his fault.
 And was only concerned that Orel killed a bear rather than his son's well-being.
 And, months later, admitting (in front of the town no less) that he was glad he shot Orel.
 Yeah, it's that kind of show.

 - The Barney Bear short "Bah, Wilderness" had Barney suffering such indignities as a malfunctioning phonograph, noisy nighttime animals, and a flash flood while trying to sleep during a camping trip.

 - One episode has them going on a camping trip, against Garfield's wishes.
 They end up chased by a bear and have to keep dancing and singing to keep the bear entertained.
 They end up doing this late into the night and into the wee hours of the morning, and Garfield sadly notes that of all the times he's been camping with Jon, this is the best time he's ever had.

 - Kick Buttowski gets "Those Who Camp, Do" in which Kick, currently obsessed with a Survival-style TV show, decides to camp on his own out in the forest rather than the family's camping site.
 Kick, being who he is, takes on every challenge the wilderness has to offer him like a boss... however, his older brother Brad goes through his worst nightmare while tagging along.